ryandeussing/jimhopper/_consequences-of-abuse/cautions-about-sexual-abuse.md

 * Parents may be physically or emotionally abusive to each other.
 * Parents or caregivers may be minimally involved or not very supportive.
 * The home may be chaotic and unpredictable, and never feel like a safe place.
-* One child may be a “scapegoat” who is rejected and abused by everyone else.
+* One child may be a 'scapegoat' who is rejected and abused by everyone else.
 * Parents may pretend everything is fine when there is little love or connection in the family.
 * A parent may lack healthy adult relationships, and use a child for emotional and sexual gratification.
 * A parent may disappear when depressed, lost in an addiction, or hospitalized for mental illness.